Key Points

 Why these matter.
 Your briefing lists repeated close-date changes and inactivity on near term deals as explicit “intervention triggers” in sales-ops playbooks.

-C. Forecast control constraint questions that prevent surprises
+C. Forecast control: questions that prevent surprises

 Ask: